RalphHightower/onstar2mqtt/README.md

 # onstar2mqtt

+**NOTE**: This service is no longer functional as the OnStar API has moved to TOTP backed auth.
+Work is in progress on converting to typescript and using the newer onstarjs2 library that includes TOTP compatibility.

 A service that utilizes the [OnStarJS](https://github.com/samrum/OnStarJS) library to expose OnStar data to MQTT topics.

 The functionality is mostly focused around EVs (specifically the Bolt EV), however PRs for other vehicle types are certainly welcome.